|First production of LA RUE'S RETURN at Pollardville|

 |Avenue Theatre marquee in West Plains, MO|

 The Black Bart Players in Murphys, California took the bait in the mid Nineties and produced our first non-Pollardville LA RUE.
-Ed and I attended a performance and were invited onstage to take a bow.
+Ed and I attended a performance and were invited onstage to take a bow, a true victory lap.

 One theater that also took the bait, but cut the line as well was the Gaslight Theater in Campbell, California near San Jose.
 Coincidentally, I had been alerted by Steven Orr, the actor who originated the role of La Rue at Pollardville, offering his congratulations that they were running our show.
 The problem was that we didn't know anything about it, therefore running LA RUE without our consent or compensation.
 Ed took after them like a pit bull on steroids, threatening legal action should they continue and to cough up some damages.
 Their claim was that the LA RUE script that I sent to them years back was sitting in a box and their property.
 What happened really happened was some unscrupulous miscreant had conveniently torn off the title page with the authors' names and contact information, then scribbled at the top of the following page THE RETURN OF LA RUE.
 Nice.
 We ended up settling for a pretty penny, far above what we would have received if they had gone about this right way and allowed them to finish.
 An apology card listing us a writers "inadvertently" left off the advertising was inserted into each program following this debacle until the end of the run.
 Needless to say, we didn't attend that production, even though that would have been oh-so-sweet.
 The Gaslight went out of business soon after, not because of us, but...well, maybe...

 The Golden Chain in Oakhurst, California near Yosemite National Park became the first show of the new millennium and that brings us to the present.
-After scoring a two-fer with LONE PRAIRIE last year with the Great American and the Footlight Theatre Co in Jamestown, I began to send LA RUE out again as well, but only after attempting to have it published one mo' time, again a dud.
-But my own efforts to keep this show alive managed to score a two-fer all its own as this becomes the Summer of La Rue.
+After scoring a two-fer with SONG OF THE CANYON KID last year with the Great American and the Footlight Theatre Co in Jamestown, I began to send LA RUE out again as well, but only after attempting to have it published one mo' time, again a dud.
+But my own efforts to keep this show alive managed to score a two-fer all its own with simultaneous productions in Oceano, CA and West Plains, MO.
+LA RUE became the first play of mine (and Ed's) to be performed as a Reader's Theaer production.

 LA RUE'S RETURN is available in paperback and e-book.
 Performance rights are available....naturally.